Rodrigo Massa: Biography

 In February 2018 he announced the release of his first single "Acabo de Soñar Contigo" with a double launch on digital platforms, both in Spanish and in his mother tongue Portuguese.
-The single was followed by a very controversial music video due to its shocking plot twist which reveals a homosexual romance towards the end, portrayed by Italian-Venezuelan model Fabrizio Sassano and Rodrigo Massa himself.
-The passionate gay kiss led to speculation over Rodrigo's sexual orientation.
-However, even though the gay community throughout Latin America has praised his decision and congratulated him on his outing he hasn't confirmed or denied anything.
+The single was followed by a music video that was praised by the critics due to its shocking plot twist which reveals a gay romance towards the end, portrayed by Italian-Venezuelan model Fabrizio Sassano and Rodrigo Massa himself.